Women of Carbon Screening Banner

 Experience a personal glimpse into the Portland International Airport Main Terminal expansion, the largest mass timber structure ever undertaken.
 An intimate behind-the-scenes look is narrated by ZGF architect Rena Simon, local family foresters and Yakama Nation representative Cristy Fiander.
 Gain insights from leading voices in the industry, including top CEO Leah Ellis, renowned architects such as Susan Jones, and experts in mass timber and sustainable materials such as Erica Spiritos.
 Also featured are leaders from major sustainability initiatives and professors pushing the boundaries of construction technology, such as Kate Simonen and Mija Hubler.

-This event is free and open to the public, hosted by UC Berkeley’s Center for the Built Environment.
+This event is free and hosted by UC Berkeley’s Center for the Built Environment.
+Registration is required.

 Location and Registration